tryton/trytond/doc/ref/pyson.rst

 statement for evaluations.
-When evaluated, it returns the value of the statement named by ``value``, if defined in the evaluation context, otherwise the ``default`` value (empty string by default). ``value`` can use the dot notation to access objects values in the context.
+When evaluated, it returns the value of the statement named by ``value``, if defined in the evaluation context, otherwise the ``default`` value (empty string by default).
 Returns an instance of itself.

 .. class:: Not(value)